eliassanabria/Orginzation-Tools/README.md

 ## Goals:
 Have subdomains for different organizations that use the application.
 Potentially for businesses, have them integrate their own Single Sign-on for select applications.

+# Logs:
+### 23 February 2023
+I have removed driect chat messages from the startup specs temporarily to reduce the amout of time it will take to code what has been done so far.
+The startup has been made progress.
+However to further accelerate the startup, I will now begin to play with React a little so since this application will need room to expand and grow into multiple directions.